tom-seddon/b2/doc/Overview.md

 control codes and normalizes line endings.
 You stand a good chance of being able to paste the result into a word processor or text editor or what have you.

+## Printer

+Click `Printer` > `Parallel printer` to attach an emulated printer to the BBC.
+Printed data is buffered as it is printed; use `Printer` > `Save printer buffer...` to save the raw data to a file.

+`Printer` > `Reset printer buffer` resets the printer buffer, discarding the current contents.